NSU Prinz

-The NSU Prinz is an automobile which was produced in West Germany by the NSU Motorenwerke AG from 1958 to 1973.
+The NSU Prinz is an automobile which was produced from 1958 to 1973 in West Germany by the NSU Motorenwerke AG which in the mid 1950s had been the biggest motorcycle producer in the world.
+The production of German motorcycles declined sharply as customers needed weather protection for daily driving, with demand shifting first towards microcars and then towards affordable cars.

 NSU Prinz I, II, and III

 NSU's first post-war car, the Prinz I, was launched at the Frankfurt Motor Show in September 1957 with the advertising slogan "Fahre Prinz und Du bist König" ("Drive a Prince and you're a king").
 After a pilot run of 150 preproduction cars, volume production began in March 1958.

-The Prinz I was available as a 2-door saloon featuring an upright roof line and seating for four people.
+The Prinz I was available as a two-door saloon featuring an upright roof line and seating for four people.
 The doors opened wide enough to permit reasonable access even to the rear seats, although leg room was severely restricted if attempting to accommodate four full sized adults.
 In addition to a luggage compartment accessed via a hatch at the front of the car and shared with the spare wheel and fuel filler, there was a narrow but deep full width space behind the rear seat sufficient to accommodate a holiday suitcase.

-The Prinz was exported to the United States, but did not sell well and was dropped after 1960.
-The Prinz was also one of the few cars that was used by US astronauts.
-While astronauts drove Chevrolet Corvettes that were given to them by GM, Mercury astronaut John Glenn instead drove an NSU Prinz 1.
-The Prinz got better fuel mileage than the Corvette, as Glenn had a longer commute than his fellow astronauts, allowing him to save for his children’s college fund; the more economical Prinz made financial sense.
+The Prinz was exported to the United States, but it did not sell well and was dropped after 1960.
+The Prinz was used by a US astronaut.
+While others chose Chevrolet Corvettes that were offered to them by GM, Mercury astronaut John Glenn used the Chevrolet connection to lease a station wagon to haul his kids around in, while using an NSU Prinz 1 as daily driver.
+The Prinz got better fuel mileage than the Chevrolet, and as Glenn had a longer commute than his fellow astronauts, the more economical Prinz allowed him to save for his children’s college fund.

-The noisy two-cylinder 600 cc 20 PS engine was located at the back where it drove the rear wheels, initially via a "crash" gearbox.
+The noisy two-cylinder 600 cc 20 PS air-cooled engine was located at the back where it drove the rear wheels, initially via a "crash" gearbox.
 Later versions gained a four-speed all-synchromesh gearbox.
 Contemporaries were impressed by the brevity of the maintenance schedule, with the engine, gear box and final drive operating as a single chamber and all lubricated by means of oil, added through a filler in the rocker box cover.
 There were just two grease nipples requiring attention, positioned on the steering kingpins.
 The engine was also commended in contemporary reports for its fuel economy and longevity.
 Although noisy, the engine offered impressive flexibility, recalling NSU's strengths as a motorcycle manufacturer.

 The Prinz II was a more 'luxurious' version released in 1959, with better trim and an all-synchromesh gearbox.
 A 30E export version was equipped with a 30 PS engine.
 The Prinz III was launched in October 1960 featuring a new stabilizer bar and the 30 hp motor.

 NSU received government approval to build the Prinz in Brazil in the late 1950s, but nothing came of the project.